Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 How To Get To Vegas

 Las Vegas can be reached by plane, bus or car.
 Having lived in Phoenix, Arizona for several years, we have made the drive between the two cities numerous times.
-That said, we almost always prefer to fly (we are JetSetting Fools, after all!).

 Las Vegas Airport

-Las Vegas Airport to Vegas Strip
+Airport to The Strip

-How To Get Around Vegas
+How To Get Around

 We love to discover cities on foot…but that is problematic in Las Vegas.
-Not only are the colossal casinos further apart than they appear, but – any time outside of winter – it is miserably hot.
+Not only are the colossal casinos further apart than they appear, but – any time outside of winter – it is very, very hot.
 Thankfully, there are a few different options when it comes to getting around Las Vegas.

-Taxis, Uber and Lyft are convenient options for getting around – but all three use designated pick up and drop off points.
-Visitors can rent a car as well, but we don’t recommend it if you are sticking mostly to The Strip and Downtown (Fremont) areas.
+Ride-shares are convenient options for getting around – but use designated pick up and drop off points.
+Vegas visitors can rent a car, but we don’t recommend it if you are sticking mostly to The Strip and Downtown (Fremont) areas.

 Where To Stay in Las Vegas for 3 nights